Press Waffle Co: Here's What Happened After Shark Tank

 Is Press Waffle Co. still in business?

-The waffles also seem to be people-pleasers: While this kind of dessert-focused business doesn't typically draw reviews from professional food critics, it still boasts predominantly positive reviews on public platforms like Google and Yelp.
+Still, the waffles also seem to be people-pleasers: While this kind of dessert-focused business doesn't typically draw reviews from professional food critics, it still boasts predominantly positive reviews on public platforms like Google and Yelp.
 Plus, it offers something exotic that's not readily available in many of its locations, giving it a novelty factor.

 What's next for Press Waffle Co.?

-Press Waffle Co. seems to be chugging along steadily.
-It's still billed as a family business with Bryan and Caleb Lewis at the helm.
-In its pitch to potential franchisees, the company leans on the fact that they provide something fresh and in demand as Press Waffle Co. was early on the Belgian Liege waffle trend, while the product also jumps on the ever-popular brunch bandwagon.
+Press Waffle Co. is still billed as a family business with Bryan and Caleb Lewis at the helm.
+In its pitch to potential franchisees, the company leans on the fact it provides something fresh and in demand since Press Waffle Co. was early on the Belgian Liege waffle trend.
+However, the exact value of the company is hard to estimate as no reliable numbers have been made publicly available beyond the $1.3 million in sales they shared in a "Shark Tank" followup episode in 2020.